exercism/csharp/exercises/concept/numbers-floating-point/.docs/instructions.md

 ### 2. Calculate the annual balance update

-Implement the `SavingsAccount.AnnualBalanceUpdate` method to calculate the annual balance update, taking into account the APY:
+Implement the `SavingsAccount.AnnualBalanceUpdate` method to calculate the annual balance update, taking into account the interest rate:

 ```csharp
 SavingsAccount.AnnualBalanceUpdate(balance: 200.75m)